kaspars-ozols/ado-copilot-code-review/README.md

 ### No comments posted

-Check the pipeline logs for Copilot's analysis output.
-If Copilot found no issues, it will post a single positive comment.
+Check the pipeline logs for Copilot's analysis output and determine if the agent experienced connectivity issues when posting comments.
+Even if Copilot finds no issues, it should still post a single comment indicating as such.

 ## Contributing